atmguille/the-escapists/readme.md

 # The Escapists

-This game was developed for the PPROG (Programming Project) course at UAM by [Guillermo García Cobo](https://github.com/atmguille), [Jesús Morato Martín](https://github.com/mapachepurpuratouris) and me.
+This game was developed for the PPROG (Programming Project) course at UAM by [Daniel Gallo Fernández](https://github.com/daniel-gallo), [Jesús Morato Martín](https://github.com/mapachepurpuratouris) and me.
 Since the game had to be terminal based we decided to print spaces as if they were pixels.

 ![](Screenshots/Welcome_Screen.png)